4d/docs/website/translated_docs/pt/API/DataclassClass.md

 #### Descrição

-The `.query()` function <!-- REF #DataClassClass.query().Summary -->searches for entities that meet the search criteria specified in *queryString* or *formula* and (optionally) *value*(s)<!-- END REF -->, for all the entities in the dataclass, and returns a new object of type `EntitySelection` containing all the entities that are found.
+The `.query()` function<!-- REF #DataClassClass.query().
+Summary -->searches for entities that meet the search criteria specified in *queryString* or *formula* and (optionally) *value*(s)<!-- END REF -->, for all the entities in the dataclass, and returns a new object of type `EntitySelection` containing all the entities that are found.
 Se aplica carregamento diferido/lazy loading.

 Se não houver entidades correspondentes encontradas, uma `EntitySelection` vazia é retornada.